Where to Pick-Your-Own Cherries in New Jersey

 609-448-0629

-Among the 54 acres tended to by the seventh-generation family, you can pick cherries (sour, red sweet and white sweet) starting now, plus strawberries, spinach, lettuce and snap peas.
+Among the 54 acres tended to by the seventh-generation family, you can pick sweet red or sour cherries, strawberries, mixed lettuce, broccoli, shelling peas and sugar snap peas.
+Soon you’ll be able to pick green beans, white sweet cherries, cucumbers, zucchini and peaches.
 They also raise turkeys to sell as whole turkeys or turkey parts throughout the year.

 Terhune Orchards